winesapOS/winesapOS/README.md

     - On Apple Silicon, OpenGL is only provided by the slow [Metal for WebGL translation layer](https://github.com/KhronosGroup/MoltenVK/issues/203#issuecomment-1525594425).
 - No native Vulkan support.
     - MoltenVK is [incomplete due to missing functionality in Apple's Metal API](https://github.com/KhronosGroup/MoltenVK/issues/203).
-- Linux has better gaming support because it supports 32-bit applications, OpenGL 4.6, and Vulkan.
 - Linux has [kernel-level optimizations](https://www.phoronix.com/scan.php?page=news_item&px=FUTEX2-Bits-In-Locking-Core) for Wine.
 - [CrossOver Mac](https://www.codeweavers.com/crossover), a commercial Wine product, is one of the few ways to run games on macOS.
 It costs money and requires a new license yearly (or a very expensive lifetime license).